odpi/egeria-docs/site/docs/guides/cts/repository-workbench/test-cases/repository-typedef-test-case.md

 * **repository-typedef-`type name`-05** - type definition has a valid category.

-  Each type definition has a category that indicates whether the it is an entity definition (EntityDef), a relationship definition (RelationshipDef) or a classification definition (ClassificationDef).
+  Each type definition has a category that indicates whether it is an entity definition (EntityDef), a relationship definition (RelationshipDef) or a classification definition (ClassificationDef).